datasci-abi/Datasci-Abi/README.md

 ### Hi there, I'm Abisek Raut! 👋

-I am beginning my career as a data analyst, eager to leverage Python, MySQL, Machine Learning, and Natural Language Processing to explore data-driven insights.
+I am beginning my career as a data analyst/scientist, eager to leverage Python, MySQL, Machine Learning, and Natural Language Processing to explore data-driven insights.
 My journey into data analysis is fueled by a strong interest in applying analytical techniques to solve real-world problems.

 🔍 I recently completed a U.S. Building Permit Analysis project — a data-driven exploration of residential construction activity across all 50 states using March 2025 data from the U.S. Census Bureau.
-This project demonstrates my ability to clean and structure messy government data, generate actionable insights, and create compelling visualizations.
+This project showcases my ability to clean and structure messy government data, generate actionable insights, and create compelling visualizations.

-🏡 Using Python, Pandas, and Matplotlib in a Jupyter Notebook environment, I analyzed top and bottom-performing states, calculated each state's share of total permits, and visualized construction activity hotspots.
-This project reflects my strength in practical data science and storytelling — especially in real estate and market analytics contexts.
+🏡 Using Python, Pandas, SQL, and Matplotlib in a Jupyter Notebook environment, I analyzed top and bottom-performing states, calculated each state's share of total permits, and visualized construction activity hotspots.
+SQL was used to efficiently query and organize raw permit data before deeper analysis in Python — demonstrating a strong end-to-end data workflow.

+📊 This project reflects my strengths in practical data science, real estate analytics, and storytelling with data.

-🚀📊 #DataScience #Python #Pandas #RealEstateAnalytics  #JupyterNotebooks
+🚀📈 #DataScience #Python #SQL #Pandas #RealEstateAnalytics #JupyterNotebooks

 Current Tech Stack: